A hypothetical upper bound on the heights of the solutions of a Diophantine equation with a finite number of solutions: Abstract

-{\bf Abstract.} We conjecture that if a system $S \subseteq \{x_i=1,~x_i+x_j=x_k,~x_i \cdot x_j=x_k:$ $i,j,k \in \{1,\ldots,n\}\}$ has only finitely many solutions in integers \mbox{$x_1,\ldots,x_n$}, then each such solution \mbox{$(x_1,\ldots,x_n)$} satisfies $|x_1|,\ldots,|x_n| \leq 2^{\textstyle 2^{n-1}}$.
-The conjecture implies that there is an algorithm which to each Diophantine equation assigns an integer which is greater than the heights of integer (non-negative integer, rational) solutions, if these solutions form a finite set.
-We present a {\sl MuPAD} code whose execution never terminates.
-If the conjecture is true, then the code sequentially displays all integers \mbox{$n \geq 2$}.
-If the conjecture is false, then the code sequentially displays the integers \mbox{$2,\ldots,n-1$}, where \mbox{$n \geq 4$}, the value of $n$ is unknown beforehand, and the conjecture is false for all integers $m$ with \mbox{$m \geq n$}. \end{sloppypar} 0.3truecm
+Let \mbox{$f(1)=1$}, and let \mbox{$f(n+1)=2^{\textstyle 2^{\textstyle f(n)}}$} for every positive integer $n$.
+We conjecture that if a system \mbox{${\cal S} \subseteq \{x_i \cdot x_j=x_k:~i,j,k \in \{1,\ldots,n\}\} \cup \{x_i+1=x_k:~i,k \in \{1,\ldots,n\}\}$} has only finitely many solutions in \mbox{non-negative} integers \mbox{$x_1,\ldots,x_n$}, then each such solution \mbox{$(x_1,\ldots,x_n)$} satisfies \mbox{$x_1,\ldots,x_n \leqslant f(2n)$}.
+We prove: {\tt (1)} the conjecture implies that there exists an algorithm which takes as input a Diophantine equation, returns an integer, and this integer is greater than the heights of integer (\mbox{non-negative} integer, positive integer, rational) solutions, if the solution set is finite; {\tt (2)} the conjecture implies that the question whether or not a Diophantine equation has only finitely many rational solutions is decidable with an oracle for deciding whether or not a Diophantine equation has a rational solution; {\tt (3)} the conjecture implies that the question whether or not a Diophantine equation has only finitely many integer solutions is decidable with an oracle for deciding whether or not a Diophantine equation has an integer solution; {\tt (4)} the conjecture implies that if a set \mbox{${\cal M} \subseteq \N$} has a \mbox{finite-fold} Diophantine representation, then ${\cal M}$ is computable.